haseeb-heaven/coderunner-chatgpt/README.md

 ![help](https://github.com/haseeb-heaven/CodeRunner-Plugin/blob/master/resources/coderunner_help_url.png?raw=true "")</br>

 ## License and Author
-Code Runner Plugin is licensed under the [MIT License](https://github.com/haseeb-heaven/CodeRunner-Plugin/blob/main/LICENSE).</br>
+Code Runner Plugin is licensed under the [Proprietary License](https://github.com/haseeb-heaven/CodeRunner-Plugin/blob/main/LICENSE).</br> make sure you read and understands everything written in license and agree to them before using the plugin.

+## Privacy Policy.
+The privacy policy for Plugin and Website could be found here [Privacy Policy](https://code-runner-plugin.vercel.app/privacy) make sure you read them carefully before executing them.

 Code Runner Plugin is developed by [Haseeb Heaven](https://github.com/haseeb-heaven), a software engineer and AI enthusiast.</br>
 If you have any feedback or suggestions for Code Runner Plugin, feel free to contact me at [Email](haseebmir.hm@gmail.com) or open an issue on GitHub.</br>